windicss/docs/guide/migration.md

 [auto]: /utilities/auto
+[design]: /guide/modes

 # Migrating to Windi CSS

+While Windi CSS aims to be compatible with Tailwind CSS, there are some slight differences in configuration.

+Some options are no longer necessary, because of its [design].

+## From Tailwind CSS

-If you are already using Tailwind CSS for your Vite app, you can follow these instructions to migrate your installation.
+If you are using Tailwind CSS with the PostCSS plugin, you can follow these instructions to migrate your installation.

-## `package.json`
+### `package.json`

 Some of your dependencies are no longer required, you can remove them if they were only needed for Tailwind CSS.